ryansheehy0/Cheat_Sheets/light.md

 When you interfere with a Unit you can only know a percentage of its momentum and/or position.
 This percentage is calculated from a collapse in the superposition of that Unit.

 All the energy in the universe has a force pushing it to become less dense.
 The universe is an optimization algorithms that decreases its energy density.
+  - Like a ball in a valley.
+It might not be at its lowest point so you would need to supplied more energy to get it over another hill and travel to an even lower point.
+  - Maybe all the other forces stem back in some way to this one force.

 What exactly is interference between Units?
   If 2 or more Units give their energy to one another.